Mike Napoli: 2013

 On April 22, 2013, Napoli hit his fourth career grand slam in a 9–6 win over the Oakland Athletics.
-On September 15, 2013, Napoli struck out for the 178th time of the season, passing Mark Bellhorn to be the new Red Sox franchise leader in strikeouts in a season.
+On September 15, 2013, Napoli struck out for the 178th time of the season, passing Mark Bellhorn to become the new Red Sox franchise leader in strikeouts in a season.
 Upon his strikeout, Napoli threw his bat and helmet in frustration and argued with home plate umpire Ron Kulpa and was ejected for the first time in his Major League career.
-For the 2013 season, Napoli batted .259 with 23 home runs, 92 RBI, and struck out 187 times, 4th-most in the AL and the most ever by a Red Sox player.
+For the 2013 season, Napoli batted .259 with 23 home runs, 92 RBI, and struck out 187 times, fourth-most in the AL and the most ever by a Red Sox player.

-In Game 3 of the 2013 ALCS against the Detroit Tigers, Napoli hit a solo home run off Justin Verlander for the game's only run in a 1-0 Boston win.
+In Game 3 of the 2013 ALCS against the Detroit Tigers, Napoli hit a solo home run off Verlander for the game's only run in a 1-0 Boston win.

 Although Napoli played more games at catcher than at any other position in each of his seasons with the Angels and Rangers, he did not catch a single game for the Red Sox in 2013, playing almost entirely at first base, with a few games as a designated hitter.
 During Games 3, 4, and 5 of the 2013 World Series, with the DH rule not in effect per National League rules, regular DH David Ortiz played first base and Napoli was taken out of the lineup rather than moved to catcher.
-After 6 games against the St. Louis Cardinals, Napoli received his first career championship ring as the Red Sox won their eighth World Series.
+After six games against the St. Louis Cardinals, Napoli received his first career championship ring as the Red Sox won their eighth World Series.

-He agreed to re-sign with the Red Sox on a two-year deal worth $32 million on December 6, 2013.
+Napoli agreed to re-sign with the Red Sox on a two-year deal worth $32 million on December 6, 2013.

 2014

 During 2014, Napoli dealt with injuries throughout the season.
 He broke his finger in an early season game vs the Chicago White Sox.
-Napoli returned, but finger problems and sleep apnea took him out of the lineup for much of the late season.
-He was fifth in the AL among first basemen, with 8 errors.
+Napoli returned, but finger problems and sleep apnea took him out of the lineup for much of the latter part of the season.
+Napoli’s eight errors were fifth in the AL among first basemen.

 2015

 Napoli struggled in 98 games for the Red Sox in 2015, hitting .207 with 99 strikeouts, 13 home runs, and 40 RBIs.
-On defense, he was third among AL first basemen in errors, with 7.
+On defense, he was third among AL first basemen in errors, with seven.